An Analytic Framework for Robust Training of Artificial Neural Networks: Robust training of ANNs

 \Thmref{thm:final} is the final result of this paper.
 We have managed to find a robust learning rule for a generalized notion of ANNs.
-Nevertheless, finding a family of activation functions that both play well with $\Phi$ and is not a family of radial functions needs further study.
+Solving PDEs is an involved and complicated process, and we will not attempt to solve the derived PDEs in this paper.
+Nevertheless, both PDEs are very well-known and well-studied, and various methods and techniques are available in the literature which focuses on solving these PDEs.